Connect with a certified trainer for free

 • Anti-inflammatory medication, such as ibuprofen, to reduce swelling

-• Physical therapy to strengthen the muscles of the shoulder (more specifically the scapula muscles to increase the space for the rotator cuff under the acromion)
+• Physical therapy is used to strengthen the muscles of the shoulder (more specifically, the scapula muscles) and increase the space for the rotator cuff under the acromion.

 • Injections for pain relief and to reduce inflammation, such as corticosteroid injections (administered to you by an orthopedic specialist)